 A detailed guide to unlock the divine secrets of Jogyesa temple

-Besides being one of the world’s largest economies, Korea is still a Buddhist country.
+Besides being one of the world’s largest economies, Korea is also a Buddhist country.
 Along with Confucian, Christianity, and Taoism, Buddhism has been one of the main religions of Korea.
 So it’s no surprise that Korea is full of Buddhist structures like pagodas, shrines, and temples.
 And today I’ll show you one of the most famous Buddhist temples in Korea, Jogyesa Temple.
 I hope this guide can give you the information you need on your trip to Korea.
 So let’s jump right into it.

-Jogyesa Temple plays an important role in Korean Buddhism as the head temple of Jogye order.
+Jogyesa Temple plays an important role in Korean Buddhism as the head temple of the Jogye order.
 Jogyesa Temple’s Dharma Hall serves as the main venue for several Buddhist events, rituals, lectures, ceremonies, and other events all year long.
-The annual lantern festival in celebration of Buddhist’s birthday also takes place at this temple.
+The annual lantern festival in celebration of Buddha’s birthday also takes place at this temple.

 If you’re staying in Seoul, you can easily get to the temple with a variety of choices in vehicles.
 Walking is a great way to reach your destination and you can even do a bit of sightseeing.
 Or you can just get a taxi and go straight to the temple.
 Either way, you can find the temple at 55, Ujeongguk-ro, Jongno-gu, Seoul.